 This program supports initiatives that improve the quality of residential construction and strengthens consumer protection for new home buyers.

 The Building Excellence Research & Education Grants program was launched in 2015, to foster excellence and encourage sharing of industry best practices.
-Since its inception, the program has provided $2.98 million to 89 new research and education projects.
+Since its inception, the program has provided $3.29 million in funding to support 100 new research and education projects.

 Each year grants are awarded to organizations and initiatives that demonstrate innovation in the following:

 - Housing market studies & trends

 Industry and consumer organizations, education providers, housing sector organizations or associations, and independent researchers can apply for up to $30,000 in grant funding.